AriFordsham/GHCWiki/applicative-do.md

 ```

-because now evaluating the expression in a monad that cares about ordering will give a different result.
+because this has a different semantics from the standard 'do' desugaring; a `Monad` that cares about ordering will expose the difference.

 Another wrong result would be: